francescodesone/eduprojectsfrads/README.md

 Feel free to explore and use the materials ***only*** for your learning and research.

-***Please carefully review the disclaimer included in each R file as well as in the PDF documents/files***
 > [!NOTE]
-> Useful information that users should know, even when skimming content.
+> Please carefully review the disclaimer included in each R file as well as in the PDF documents/files